suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 3. **In-class quizzes (20%)**
   * You will complete **three (3) open-book quizzes**, interspersed throughout the semester.
 Each quiz is designed to assess your understanding of reading materials assigned for that particular week and will take place at the beginning of the class, from 9:30 to 9:45 am.
 Check the schedule for each quiz.
 Note that no makeup quiz will be given.

+4. **'Test your vocabulary' (5%)**
+  * This is a short assignment to bring to class on Week 9, when we read about vocabulary and memory.
+You will take a vocabulary test and come to class with your results and be prepared to discuss them.

+5. **PsychoPy experiment (15%)**
+  * In group of three, you will create a lexical decision task experiment in [PsychoPy](https://www.psychopy.org).
+This experiment script should contain (a) task instructions, (b) practice session, (c) main task component, and (d) debriefing.
+You will use this experiment to collect data from your participants and the information you obtain will be reported in your group's final collaborative project.
+In the second half of the course, we will learn how to build a lexical decision task using PsychoPy Builder.

 &nbsp;